TUWAIQ-PYTHON-4/PROJECT-1/README.md

 - Get receipt of my purchases.
 - Check delivery status .

+#### As a customer I should be able to do the following :
+- choose the juice
+- view machine content
+- add some ice

 #### Usage :
  Explain to the user how to use your project .